Dr Katherine Calvert

 - Research interests

-My primary texts include non-fiction political and psychoanalytic writing, such as Alice Rühle-Gerstel’s Das Frauenproblem der Gegenwart and the women’s magazine of the Social Democratic Party, Frauenwelt, as well as women’s political and popular fiction, such as Hermynia Zur Mühlen’s Lina: Erzählung aus dem Leben eines Dienstmädchens and Irmgard Keun’s Gilgi: eine von uns.
+My primary texts included non-fiction political and psychoanalytic writing, such as Alice Rühle-Gerstel’s Das Frauenproblem der Gegenwart and the women’s magazine of the Social Democratic Party, Frauenwelt, as well as women’s political and popular fiction, such as Hermynia Zur Mühlen’s Lina: Erzählung aus dem Leben eines Dienstmädchens and Irmgard Keun’s Gilgi: eine von uns.

 - Teaching activities